 We have partnered with a range of leading organisations such as the Victorian Office for Women, the Office of the eSafety Commissioner, the Guardian Australia, RMIT University, and the Media, Entertainment & Arts Alliance.
 Please contact our project lead Caitlin McGrane (email@example.com) for further information about the project and to enquire about partnerships.

-GEN VIC and The Media Entertainment and Arts Alliance have partnered to launch Australia’s first effort aimed at addressing online abuse of women journalists, in a report identifying the responsibility of media organisations to support the online safety of both in-house and freelance journalists.
+In 2019 GEN VIC and The Media Entertainment and Arts Alliance (MEAA) partnered to launch Australia’s first effort aimed at addressing online abuse of women journalists, in a report identifying the responsibility of media organisations to support the online safety of both in-house and freelance journalists.

 The ‘Don’t Read the Comments: Enhancing Online Safety for Women Working in the Media’ report recommends that media organisations should begin treating gender-based abuse against women journalists on social media and websites as an issue of health and safety and take more responsibility for ensuring that women journalists are supported in the aftermath.